StrongMind/cohort_template/README.md

 ## Prerequisites

 System with [git](https://git-scm.com/) and [docker compose](https://docs.docker.com/compose/) installed.
-Working unix-like environment (WSL2 for windows, or a mac or linux machine)
+Working unix-like environment (WSL2 for windows, or a mac [with developer tools installed](https://www.freecodecamp.org/news/install-xcode-command-line-tools/) or linux machine)

+A github user account.

 Editor or IDE ([PyCharm](https://www.jetbrains.com/pycharm/) recommended, either professional or community) capable of working with python files.
 I recommend you use the professional trial version.